 At the end of December 2019, Softing acquired a stake in a start-up company by way of a capital increase; this company is allocated to the Automotive segment.
 The equity interest acquired was less than 10%.
 An obligation to transfer an additional EUR 1,495 thousand to the capital reserves of the investee was written into the investment agreement; this payment was made in early 2020.
 For subsequent measurement of the equity investment the Group decided to recognize the effects of changes in the fair value in profit or loss.
-Due to a further investment by a third party and the related capital increase, it became necessary to review the carrying amount of the equity investment.
-The remeasurement resulted in a reduction in the fair value of the equity investment from EUR 1,500 thousand in the previous year to EUR 435 thousand in 2022.
-The reduction of the carrying amount in the amount of EUR 1,065 thousand was recognized in profit or loss.
+There was no change in the fair value of the investment's carrying amount in 2023.
+The fair value remained at EUR 435 thousand (previous year: EUR 435 thousand).

-Other significant quantitative inputs for measurement include the growth rate and the discount rate.
+Significant quantitative inputs for measurement include the growth rate, the assumptions regarding revenue and cost trends, and the discount rate.